 - 1 kg skinless redfish fillets bones removed and cut into half or any other firm skinless white fish fillets (snapper, blue eye, bream or ling)

-- 6 spring onions thinly sliced into 1cm lengthwise
+- 6 spring onions thinly sliced lengthwise

 - 1 teaspoons salt